 Jeffrey Liles, Chair of Undergraduate Programs in Inclusive Education

-The inclusive adolescence education degree program is a dual-certification program comprised of the inclusive adolescence education major and a content area major.
+The inclusive adolescence education degree program is a dual-certification program comprised of the inclusive adolescence education major and a content area major or concentration.
 The program results in certification in adolescence education (grades 7–12) in the chosen content area and students with disabilities generalist (grades 7–12).
 This program is designed to prepare candidates to teach in one of the following disciplines: biology, chemistry, physics, mathematics, American studies, history, English, French, and Spanish.
 In addition, candidates earn certification to teach students with disabilities in grades 7–12 as a generalist.
 A generalist is certified for employment as a supporting teacher for students with disabilities in content areas other than the candidate’s major area of study.
 Candidates may opt to take EDUC 333 - Differentiated Curriculum, Instruction, and Assessment in the Middle School to obtain content-area certification in grades 5–6.

 - B.S.
 Inclusive Adolescence Education: Biology